CS3398-Mimas-Mimes/CS3398-Mimas-F2018/README.md

  * How does it work?
 In the past, I usually assume and create the features on my thought.
 However, my thought and the front end developer's thought may be different.
 By discussing more, I will know features and format that they need, and it make my job more eaier.

 Le Cuong
-* One issue that I have is how to connect these buttons link to each other and I may add on some more functianality.
+* One issue that I have is how to connect these buttons link to each other and I may add on some more function.
+<a href="https://github.com/CS3398-Mimas-Mimes/CS3398-Mimas-F2018/blob/master/FrontEnd/HomePageActivity.java">Home Page.</a><br>